Title Transfers in Bothell, WA

 - The vehicle is being given to you by your spouse, domestic partner, immediate family member, as inheritance, or a trust in which the registered owner or their immediate family members are the beneficiaries of the trust.

-or at Worthington Licensing in Bothell, Washington, for a $8.75 fee.
-Filing a report of sale protects you if the buyer does not transfer the title of the vehicle into their name.
-Without the report of sale, you could be held liable for toll bills, towing charges, and other civil or criminal circumstances accrued by the new owner.
-You have five days from the date of sale to file a report of sale.
+Filing a Report of Sale insures that if the buyer does not transfer the title of the vehicle into their name, you cannot be held responsible.
+Without the Report of Sale, you could be held liable for toll bills, towing charges, and other civil or criminal circumstances accrued by the new owner.